I have a confession to make: when I first started out in the freelance writing business, I wrote for cheap.

 Thankfully, soon after, a number of prominent online writers and bloggers punched that idea squarely in the face, and ever since it has stayed down for the count.

-As a result of her, and other freelance writers, I quickly realized my true value.
+As a result of her, and other freelance writers, I quickly realised my real value.

 I no longer work for cheap.
 And here’s why: